AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   *Qualitative:*
   - *Screenshot* of the simulation.
 The UI exposes a button, and a keybinding, default `Ctrl+P`, to take a screenshot of the viewport.

   - *Graphviz* representation of all factorgraphs.
 Graphviz is a common format and tool to visualize various graph structures.
-It's based on a textual format that the Graphviz compiler `dot` uses to generate images from@graphviz.
+It's based on a textual format that the Graphviz compiler DOT uses to generate images from@graphviz.
 The `FactorGraph` structure can be introspected to query it for all its nodes an external connections.
 This information is then transpiled into a `factorgraphs.dot` file written to disk.
-If `dot` is installed on the system, it is used to compile the transpiled representation into an #acr("PNG") image.
+If DOT is installed on the system, it is used to compile the transpiled representation into a PNG image.
 That can be viewed in a traditional image viewer#footnote([This was invaluable during the development to visually assure that construction of the factorgraphs was correct.]).
 See @appendix.graphviz-representation-of-factorgraphs for examples of the generated output.

   *Quantitative:*

   - *Historical data* aswell as parameters of each robot in the running scenario.
 To make it easy to compare the effects of different parameters across different environment data is recorded for each robot.
     - A count of every message sent and received during message passing is recorded, further labelled if the message was sent across an internal or an external factorgraph edge.
     - The number of collisions a robot has had with other robots and environment obstacles.
-    - The position and linear velocity sampled and recorded with an interval of $Delta_t$ seconds.
+    - The position and linear velocity sampled and recorded with an interval of $Delta t$ seconds.
     - A description of the route a robot took.
 Containing the list of waypoints it has visited.
 When the robot started its route.
 And if it has finished its route how long it took.
-    - What planning strategy was used.
+    - Which planning strategy was used, currently either `only-local` or `rrt-star`.
+]
-  Hyper parameters such as the #acr("PRNG") seed used, the name of the scenario, and a copy of all settings found in `config.toml` is embedded into the output aswell.
+Hyperparameters such as the #acr("PRNG") seed used, the name of the scenario, and a copy of all settings found in `config.toml` is embedded into the output aswell.
 With this results can be reliably reproduced and compared.

-#par(first-line-indent: 0pt)[The data is automatically exported when the scenario has finished i.e. all robots have finished their route.
+The data is automatically exported when the scenario has finished i.e. all robots have finished their route.
 Alternatively a snapshot of the currently recorded state can be exported from the settings UI by pressing `F7` or clicking the "metrics" button in the "Export" section.
-See @appendix.json-schema-for-exported-data for a typed schema of the entire #acr("JSON") object exported.]
+See @appendix.json-schema-for-exported-data for a typed schema of the entire #acr("JSON") object exported.

-]